mistu7debnath/voice-recoder/README.md

 🎙️ Voice Recorder using Python

-A simple Python project that records audio from your microphone and saves it as a WAV file using sounddevice and scipy.
+A simple and efficient Python voice recorder that captures audio from your system microphone and saves it as a WAV file using Python libraries.